Images of Venice

 NEW.
 Public Gardens and Green Spaces of Venice.
 Escape the crowds, surround yourself with greenery and experience the city from a new perspective.
 While in Venice, take the time to discover these verdant havens, many of which to many tourists; remain hidden gems.

-Below, I have organized a selection of my posts to provide a broad general introduction to this extraordinary city.
+The link above to the “News” section of my website, now contains a wide selection of my posts; to provide a broad general introduction to this extraordinary city.
 Whether you’re planning a visit (particularly if you’re short on time), are a student, or just want to discover more about Venice, the series of posts below will serve as a foundation to significantly enhance your fundamental knowledge, appreciation, and enjoyment of this unique aquatic city.

-The content headings of the first post are listed below to demonstrate their thoroughness, This is a big post, designed to give you a broad introduction to Venice.
+I have listed the content headings below of the first post “Introduction to Venice”, to demonstrate their thoroughness, This is a big post, designed to give you a broad introduction to Venice.
 “All about the city”, rolled into one and a great place to start becoming a “Venice Expert”!
-Click on the light blue links.

 - Brief History